OutSystems/docs-odc/src/eap/building-apps/external-logic/intro.md

 The external library is initially deployed to the Development stage (published).
 Once published, it's recommended you test the library in an app before releasing the first stable version.
 To do this, open the **Version history** tab on the detail page for the library, click the ellipsis next to the release date, and select **Try library in an app**.
 This launches a test session in ODC Studio, see [Test a revision of a library](../libraries.md/#test-a-revision-of-a-library) for best practices on what type of app to use.

+## Release the library

 You can then use the **Release library** button on the detail page in ODC Portal to release the first version.
 Follow the guidance under [Release a new version of a library](../libraries.md#release-a-new-version-of-a-library) for more details.

 When an app or library that consumes the external library is deployed to another stage, the external library is automatically deployed to that stage as well.

 ## Consume the external logic